Tobiadefami/fuxion/README.md

 # Datasynth
-Langchain + GPT-3 powered data generation and normalization functions.
+LangChain + LLM powered data generation and normalization functions.
+Datasynth helps you generate a fully synthetic dataset with LLM APIs to train a task-specific model you can run on your own GPU.

 # Table of Contents
 * [Description](#Description)
 * [Installation](#installation)